randomtest2378/open-genmoji/README.md

 If you know what you're doing, here's a quickstart guide:

-- Get the LoRA for Flux.1 Dev in `lora/flux-dev.safetensors`
+- Get the LoRA for Flux.1 Dev from HuggingFace at [EvanZhouDev/open-genmoji](https://huggingface.co/EvanZhouDev/open-genmoji).
+Check out [Downloading the Finetune](#downloading-the-finetune) above for more info.
 - A metaprompt for Open Genmoji is available in `METAPROMPT.md`, so you can create the perfect prompt.
 [Learn more here.](#prompt-assist) I highly recommend using it!
 - Run Flux.1 Dev with the LoRA.
 Check out [Postprocessing](#postprocessing) to learn how to use your creation as a real emoji in iOS 18